xsenyaaax/SenyaFy/README.md

 # Spotify To YTMusic converter

+## DISCLAIMER: current project will not work without inserting your own client_id and client_secret into assets/config.py

 The project is an implementation of the Spotify to YTMusic playlist/song converter.
 App could transfer your playlists/songs with easy and no need in manually searching for each song.